wp-plugins/catwalker/readme.txt

 1. Generate a list of cross-categorizations on a page or post
 1. List the posts or pages from a given category on a page or post

 In addition, users can opt to use a hierarchical custom taxonomy (called "Attributes") that applies to Pages as well as Posts.
+If you use the Attributes taxonomy, you can also opt to list the assigned Attributes at the end of each page or post.
+This last function may not integrate well with all themes.
+You can set a CSS class on the Settings > Writing > CatWalker Options to smooth the integration, but mileage will vary.

 = List categories =